CoBrooks/BCP-rs/WASM-example/README.md

 # BCP-rs/WASM-example

-BCP-rs can be compiled into the WASM format, allowing it to be use from within a JavaScript or TypeScript application.
+BCP-rs can be compiled into WASM code, allowing it to be used from within a JavaScript or TypeScript application.
+See [index.js](./index.js) for example JS code.

 ## Usage